gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 >**Note:**
 You need to be an Owner of a group in order to be able to add members to it.

-To override the membership of an ancestor group, simply add the user in the new subgroup again, but with different permissions.
+To override a user's membership of an ancestor group (the first group they were added to), simply add the user in the new subgroup again, but with different permissions.

-For example, if User0 was first added to group `one/two` with Developer permissions, then they will inherit those permissions in every other subgroup of `one/two`.
-To give them Master access to `one/two/three`, you would add them again in that group as Master.
+For example, if User0 was first added to group `group-1/group-1-1` with Developer permissions, then they will inherit those permissions in every other subgroup of `group-1/group-1-1`.
+To give them Master access to `group-1/group-1-1/group1-1-1`, you would add them again in that group as Master.
 Removing them from that group, the permissions will fallback to those of the ancestor group.

-Note that the higher permission wins, so if in the above example the permissions where reversed, User0 would have Master access to all groups, even to the one that was explicitly given Developer access.

 ## Mentioning subgroups